‘Suits’ Season 7: Producers Desperate For Meghan Markle To Stay Until Season 8?

 A post shared by suits_usa (@suits_usa) on

-If these rumors were true, this will be a huge shakeup for Rachel, especially since she has just finished law school and is getting ready for the next chapter in her life.
+If these rumors were true, this would be a huge shakeup for Rachel, especially since she has just finished law school and is getting ready for the next chapter in her life.
 Although she was looking forward to marrying Mike, Rachel is not really ready to start a family just yet.

-In November, Kesington Palace confirmed that Meghan Markle and Prince Harry are dating.
+In November, Kensington Palace confirmed that Meghan Markle and Prince Harry are dating.
 It may have been only a couple of months, but sources revealed that the two are crazy about each other.
 They held that Markle is even ready to leave her life behind and move to London with her new beau.

 “The more she thinks about her future with Harry, the more she is yearning to leave Suits and relocate to London full-time.
 She feels torn but she and Harry are crazy about each other.
 All of their friends are saying it’s only a matter of time before they announce their engagement.”